Text graphic reading “How to: 13 Keys to Successful A/B Testing” in white and bold blue on a black background

 The obvious benefit of A/B testing is to improve your company's value and increase revenue, but there are other benefits to creating an experimentation culture.
 When you have the ability to quickly run an effective A/B test, your company has more flexibility to test out new ideas and no longer needs to rely on anyone's "gut instinct".
 Remove all of the guesswork from your strategic decisions, and get actionable insights into what does, and doesn't, work.

-In this blog post, we'll share eight keys to successful A/B testing.
+In this blog post, we'll share thirteen keys to successful A/B testing.
 By following these best practices, you can maximize your chances of achieving significant results from your tests.

 Define Your Objective